lgblgblgb/xemu/README.md

 on.
 Also, VIC-20 is a "simple" machine enough to emulate, compared eg to a Commodore 64 (which would also need CIAs and not VIAs to be emulated).

+Other reason: my "more serious" emulator (Xep128, also on github) is about being just too complex to "play" with it for "quick modifications" to try things out about the basics of writing emulators (ie using SDL, the timing code, in the future: audio sync, etc).
+It seems it's better to do it here, with more simple emulators, and using the results in the Xep128 project as well.

 About the CPU: since Commodore LCD uses software compatible CPU (exact type is not very known) of 65C02, my experimental VIC-20 emulator also uses that!
 That's a direct attack against poor VIC-20 :) as it used 6502!
 So, of course